RandyHucker/thangs-blender-addon/README.md

   - [Blender](http://www.blender.org/) 2.93 or later.
 The add-on is known to run with [Blender 3.22](https://www.blender.org/download/).
 - Installation options
   - From a release Zip file (most users)
+    - In releases > assets, the thangs-breeze.zip is the desired file.
     - Download the latest release zip file from the [Releases Tab](/../../releases/)
-    - In releases, the thangs-breeze.zip is desired file.
     - Start Blender
     - Choose `Edit -> Preferences -> Add-ons -> Install`
     - Select the zip file and click `Install Add-on`